Belgium national football team: Supporters

 Fans of the Belgian national team display the country's tricolour national flag, usually with an emphasis on the red element.
 In 2012, local supporter clubs merged into one large Belgian federation named "1895" after the foundation year of the RBFA.
 One year later, 1895 had 24,000 members.
-The nationwide interest in the football squad has also been reflected by the occasional presence of Belgian monarchs at their matches since 1914.
-One of the greatest moments for the Belgian team and their 12th man was in mid-1986 when the Belgian delegation at the Mexico World Cup received a warm "welcome home".
+The nationwide interest in the national team has also been reflected by the occasional presence of Belgian monarchs at their matches since 1914.
+One of the greatest moments for the Belgian team and their 12th man was in 1986 when the Belgian delegation at the World Cup received a warm "welcome home".
 When the World Cup semi-finalists appeared on the balcony of Brussels Town Hall, the adjoining Grand Place square was filled with an ecstatic crowd that cheered as though their squad had won a major tournament.

-The team's deterioration after the 2002 World Cup lead to their absence from the end stages of the next five major tournaments, and strained their popularity.
+The team's deterioration after the 2002 World Cup led to their absence from the end stages of the next five major tournaments, and strained their popularity.
 Between 2004 and 2010, local journalists called the Belgian footballing nation "mortally ill".
 Of the fans that kept supporting their squad in bad times, Ludo Rollenberg was one of the most loyal.
 He attended the team's matches worldwide since 1990, missing only the 1999 Japanese Kirin Cup and two other matches by 2006, and was the only supporter to attend their matches in Armenia in 2009.

-Just before the kick-off of a 2014 World Cup home qualifier, Belgium's footballers saw a first tifo banner, sized 10.5 by 11.5 metres depicting a devil in the national colours.
+Just before the kick-off of a 2014 World Cup home qualifier, Belgium's footballers saw a tifo banner, sized 10.5 by 11.5 metres depicting a devil in the national colours.
 The presence of many Belgian players in top leagues abroad, such as the Premier League, and promising results under Marc Wilmots, increased fans' enthusiasm and belief in a successful World Cup campaign.
-Because of this popularity peak, two Belgian monuments were decorated in national colours for the 2014 FIFA World Cup event; the Manneken Pis statue received a child-sized version of the new Belgian uniform, and facets of the Atomium's upper sphere were covered in black, yellow and red vinyl.
+Because of this popularity, two Belgian monuments were decorated in national colours for the 2014 FIFA World Cup; the Manneken Pis statue received a child-sized version of the new Belgian uniform, and facets of the Atomium's upper sphere were covered in black, yellow and red vinyl.

 Rivalries

+Belgium's main football rivals are its neighbors the Netherlands and France, with which it shares close cultural and political relations.